TeamGTTN/wobblecatz-public/TERMS.md

 **Age restriction**

-Wallai is not age restricted.
+Wobblecatz is not age restricted.
 We assumes no responsibility for liabilities related to age misrepresentation.

 **Intellectual property**